MeysourO/credit-card-fraud-detection-project/README.md

 ## Overview

-* How we can an credit card transaction be predicted as fraud?
+* How we can Banks/Credit card companies predict fraudulent credit card transactions?

 Used: